ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_standards/identifiers-curies.md

 The GA4GH recommendations are:

 * use only a single prefix
-* avoid the use of the underscore `_` character in th eprivate part of an identifier
+* for newly generated identifiers, and specifically applying to the new `ga4gh` namespace, one should avoid the use of the underscore `_` character in the private part of an identifier
     - reason is the sometimes replacement of the colon `:` separator by `_`, in computing environments where `:` may be problematic
-    - exceptions are underscore characters in computed identifiers
+    - exceptions are underscore characters in _computed_ identifiers
+* a reasonable separation character for structural elements of the private identifier part ("internal prefix") is the dot `.` character

+#### `ga4gh` Prefix

+In a "GA4GH Namespace Discussion" telecon on 2019-08-22, initiated by GKS and with the participation of different work stream and project leads, it was agreed that newly generated identifiers created and maintained in the "GA4GH ecosystem" should use a general `ga4gh` prefix, and __not__ create scoped prefixes.

-#### GA4GH Use
+#### GA4GH CURIE Use

 In GA4GH schemas, CURIEs constitute the recommended syntax for the referencing ontology classes or external references.
-Here, usually a CURIE as `id` is combined with a `label` for the text representation of the , such in the `Ontology_term` object prototype:
+Here, usually a CURIE as `id` is combined with a `label` for the text representation of the , such in the [`OntologyClass`](/schemas/ga4gh/OntologyClass.html) object prototype:

 ```